benkuly/matrix-spring-boot-sdk/README.md

 #### Interact with Homeserver
 A Bean of type [`MatrixClient`](./matrix-spring-boot-rest-client/src/main/kotlin/net/folivo/matrix/restclient/MatrixClient.kt) is created, which can be autowired and used to interact with the matrix API.
 Currently not all endpoints of the [Client-Server API](https://matrix.org/docs/spec/client_server/r0.6.0) are implemented.

-#### Customize auto join behaviour

-You can customize the auto join behaviour by implementing [`AutoJoinService`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/appservice/event/AutoJoinService.kt).
-Make it available as bean (annotate it with `@Component`).

 ## Examples